NOW HIRING -CHECK OUT THE JOBS AVAILABLE UNDER JOB POSTINGS

 The CDDO supports people in choosing their own service providers and designing their own support system.
 Group homes, sheltered workshops, and segregated activities are no longer assumed to be the first and only choices of the people served.
 Personal preferences and community inclusion are emphasized throughout the process of designing a support program.

 Eligibility does not guarantee immediate access to services.
-Access to some services and supports are dependent on funding availability.
+Access to some services and supports is dependent on funding availability.
 Targeted Case managers work with the CDDO to determine what funding is available.
-Care Coordinators with the Managed Care Organizations (or ‘MCOs’ like: Sunflower, United, and Amerigroup) will assist people eligible for the waiver to get waiver-funded services approved.
+Care Coordinators with the Managed Care Organizations (or ‘MCOs’ like: Sunflower, United, and Aetna) will assist people eligible for the waiver to get waiver-funded services approved.

 Consumers, guardians and their support network are encouraged to work out difficulties directly with their service providers.
 However the CDDO can assist any individual who is having problems with a provider that are not being resolved with the provider directly.
 We can assist you to appeal any part of your services that you do not agree with through the Council of Community Members appeal process.